In the U.S.

 Johnston Island, Pacific

-A total of 25,220 drums of Agent Orange that remained in Vietnam after the end of the spray program were shipped to Johnston Island in the Pacific in April 1972.
+In April of 1972, a total of 25,220 drums of Agent Orange in Vietnam were shipped to Johnston Island in the South Pacific.
 They were stored there until they were emptied and loaded onto the M/T Vulcanus, and destroyed at sea in 1977.
 The soil on the storage site was treated using an on-site thermal desorption technology between June 2003 and March 2004.

 Agent Orange inventory, Johnston Island, 1976.
 Photograph A.L.
 Young